Show Notes from Episode 7 of the Real Deal…What Matters Live

 Jeremy: We don’t have those forms up, but we have some packages available at incredibly reduced rates.
 It gives you access to all kinds of information and documents that you would need.
 These things will help you and they’re at a dramatic discount.
 Mostly there are a lot of really good articles, information and podcasts.
 I did one with you.
 This information speaks to entrepreneurs about how to build your business, how to fund your business, how to sell your business and how to take your business public.

-They can also email me at firstname.lastname@example.org.
+They can also email me at email@example.com.
 I’m also very active on Twitter @sdvclawyer.
 I’m always posting articles directed towards entrepreneurs about how to raise money and changes in the market.
 If you go to my Twitter feed, you’ll see lots of stuff around cryptocurrencies, token sales and the regular trade crackdown in the area.
-It’s important stuff for people to follow.
+It’s important stuff for people to follow, especially as the likes of cryptocurrencies are looking to become the currencies of the future.
+So much so that investors and traders are looking around at online trading platforms such as Zipmex’s exchange in order to invest in a cryptocurrency portfolio for the future.

 Patrick: Thank you, Jeremy.
 I appreciate you tuning in today.
 Thanks for joining us with The Real Deal…What Matters Live.